 The District will maximize use of computerized EMS systems to provide centralized reporting and control of campus energy related activities.
 The campus will strive to achieve optimum efficiency in the use of natural gas, electricity, or other energy resources to meet the heating, cooling, and lighting needs of the buildings and/or facilities.
 Except for areas requiring special operating conditions, such as electronic data processing facilities, or other scientifically critical areas, where rigid temperature controls are required, building and/or facility temperatures will be controlled between the limits stated below.
-For both campuses, the District will install new, more robust Energy Management Systems (EMS) with an expanded range of controls for the mechanical equipment and lighting systems to improve operational energy efficiency.
-There are also plans to retrofit air handlers and install new high efficiency motors and fans at various buildings.
+For both campuses, the District will install new, more robust EMS with an expanded range of controls for the mechanical equipment and lighting systems to improve operational energy efficiency.
+As described in section 4.2.9.3, there are also plans to retrofit air handlers and install new high efficiency motors and fans at various buildings.